Matusson/DCore/docs/articles/quickstart.md

 This will take the selected number of unused accounts and return them as objects.

 > [!NOTE]
-> Please note that by default, this will not mean that the bots will log into Discord.
-This process just creates the DiscordBot objects for you to use.
+> By default, bots will automatically start up after being requested.
+You can change this behaviour via DCore config.

 # Fetching bots from BotManager
 BotManager.RequestBots() will return a list of bots activated  by that action.
-However, once bots have been activated via RequestBots(), there are ways to fetch these bots from BotManager.
+Once bots have been activated via RequestBots(), there are ways to fetch these bots from BotManager.
 You can use BotManager.GetAllBots() to fetch all currently activated bots:
 ```cs
 //This list will contain the list of all bot accounts.